Dangerous winds, wildfire conditions returning to New Mexico

 “We’ll see what happens,” said fire battalion chief Ryan Lewis, of Ontario, California, on a rare break with his firefighters at a local hotel that’s serving hot meals to fire workers and evacuees.

-The worst of the thick wildfire smoke had blown out of some areas on Saturday, allowing residents of rural Las Vegas, New Mexico, to recapture a sense of normalcy Saturday as their rural neighbors hunkered down amid predictions of extreme fire conditions.
+Local officials on Saturday allowed residents of several areas on the northwestern outskirts of Las Vegas to return to their homes.

-Shops and restaurants reopened, the historic center was no longer just populated by firefighters, but there was a widely felt sense of anxiety, loss, and wariness of what lay ahead.
+Shops and restaurants in the town had reopened Saturday and the historic center was no longer just populated by firefighters.
+Still, there was a widely felt sense of anxiety, loss, and wariness of what lay ahead.

 “It’s literally like living under a dark cloud,” said Liz Birmingham, whose daughter had persistent headaches from the smoke.
 “It’s unnerving.”